 Another uncertain element in the enforcement of the CCPA is the possibility that a federal law will be passed and enforced in all of the US.
 This could potentially override state-level regulations, such as the CCPA, and create a whole new landscape of higher legal authority.

-Tech companies have been lobbying for more relaxed federal privacy laws
+Tech companies are still lobbying for more relaxed federal privacy laws

 This could also lead to a weaker nationwide version of stronger state-level laws, like the CCPA.

 This is in the interest of Silicon Valley, obviously, who actively lobbied against the CCPA.